danrocha/danroc-nuxt/content/posts/redesigning-awarded.md

 ### Version 1.0

 I named the app **Awarded** and went on to build it.
 Version 1.0 was built on **[Flask](https://palletsprojects.com/p/flask/)**, a Python web application framework.
-I first learned about it while taking [MIT's CS50 online course](https://www.edx.org/course/cs50s-introduction-to-computer-science).
+I first learned about it while taking [Harvard's CS50 online course](https://www.edx.org/course/cs50s-introduction-to-computer-science).
 I was quickly hooked at how easy it was to build fast, responsive applications for the web.

 In the backend, a built a REST API, grabbing data from a **PostgresSQL** database with the aid of **[SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/)**.
 It was all working fine until I ran into some issues when trying to use **jQuery** to add reactivity to my admin pages.
 After a lot of spaghetti-coding, I figure there had to be a better way.